-A recurring message was that virtualized multi-access edge computing (MEC) and 5G network infrastructure in general needs to be delivered on quality of service (QoS) and quality of experience (QoE) to achieve use cases beyond consumer broadband.
-There was a lot of healthy discussion around how to implement QoS / QoE in these environments including segment routing, and how to monitor performance and implement closed loop automation.
-In general, the monitoring and automation around QoS and QoE is expected to come from “telemetry”—but little time seems to be spent on this telemetry data itself.
+So what is the best way to implement QoS / QoE in these environments, and how do you effectively monitor performance and implement closed loop automation?
+Let’s start with the fact that, in general, the monitoring and automation around QoS and QoE is expected to come from “telemetry”—but little time seems to be spent on this telemetry data itself.

 In 2019, the word “telemetry” typically refers to YANG model-driven streaming telemetry—specified by OpenConfig, pioneered commercially by Cisco, and now widely adopted by other manufacturers including Juniper, Nokia, and Ciena.